 - When I have leftover turkey, chicken, or even ham after the holidays I’m always looking for leftover recipes so I don’t have to throw any of it away.

-- THIS is a great meal to make year round though too!
-Buy a turkey, bake, and have meat for the entire week for your family.
+THIS is a great meal to make year round though too!
+Bake or make an air fryer turkey breast, and you’ll have meat for the entire week for your family.
 It’s cheap and great for you too.

 This is a bit like our simple chicken pot pie recipe but we used turkey AND there are freezer meal instructions below too.
 That is great when you’re meal planning and want to batch cook a bunch of meals at once.